LunaSare/datelife_paper1/Datelife_paper1.md

 birth-death), studies might include living and fossil lineages.

-Also, the amount of data on time of origin and phylogenetic relationships is increasing steadily because of better data sharing practices, more and better methods for molecular dating, (what else?)
+Also, the amount of data on time of origin and phylogenetic relationships is increasing in a steady way because of better data sharing practices, more and better methods for molecular dating, (what else?)

 Molecular dates are a useful source of data for diversification and